swimos/swimos-docs/src/_tutorials/transit.md

 # Application Overview

 The Transit Tutorial walks you step-by-step through creating a small, but fully functional end-to-end, streaming data application for conveying real-time city transit information.
-We will retrieve live transit information via UmoIQ's <a href="https://retro.umoiq.com/" target="_blank">NextBus API</a> for 46 different transporation agencies.
+We will retrieve live transit information via UmoIQ's <a href="https://retro.umoiq.com/" target="_blank">NextBus API</a> for 6 Southern California transporation agencies.
 Then we will process this information to maintain location, speed, and acceleration information for each of the agency's vehicles.
 The goal of this application is demonstrate how to connect to a REST API and create a streaming API for each entity/domain object (here, Agency and Vehicle).
 The Streaming APIs can be consumed by third-party applications, whether browser-based applications using SwimOS's real-time map UI or standalone applications using the typescript client APIs.

 # Stateful Entity Model